32 teams advance in Nazir Sr Cricket

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 LAHORE: In all 32 teams have qualified for the league stage of the 4th Nazir Senior Memorial Cricket Tournament.
-The teams have been divided into eight groups and the tournament will start from August 15.
+The teams have been divided into eight groups and the league stage will start from August 15.

-The teams include Mughalpura Whites, Rising Stars, Khan Sports, Baghbanpura Greens, Gaddafi Club, Township Crown, Ghaziabad Sports, Delhi Gymkhana, Wahdat Eaglets, Amir Memorial, Prince Club, Dawn Club, Zafar Memorial, Lakhoder Gymkhana, Shahzad Butt Memorial, Apollo Sports, Lahore Club, Javed Memorial, Township Whites, Nadeem Ghauri Club, Dar Club, Dharampura Gymkhana, Mahboob Park, New Ittefaq, Ravi Park Gymkhana, Chand Memorial, Baqa Jillani Club, City Gymkhana, Shahbaz Memorial, Manawah Gymkhana, Cantt Gymkhana, Ghulam Qadir Memorial.
+The teams qualifying teams are: Mughalpura Whites, Rising Stars, Khan Sports, Baghbanpura Greens, Gaddafi Club, Township Crown, Ghaziabad Sports, Punjab Club, Wahdat Eaglets, Amir Memorial Club, Prince Club, Dawn Club, Zafar Memorial Club, Lakhoder Gymkhana, Shahzad Butt Memorial Club, Apollo Sports, Lahore Club, Javed Memorial Club, Township Whites, Nadeem Ghauri Club, Dar Club, Dharampura Gymkhana, Mahboob Park, New Ittefaq, Ravi Park Gymkhana, Chand Memorial, Baqa Jillani, City Gymkhana, Shahbaz Memorial Club, Manawan Gymkhana, Cantt Gymkhana, Ghulam Qadir Memorial Club.

 LAHORE: In all 32 teams have qualified for the league stage of the 4th Nazir Senior Memorial Cricket Tournament.
-The teams have been divided into eight groups and the tournament will start from August 15.
+The teams have been divided into eight groups and the league stage will start from August 15.

-The teams include Mughalpura Whites, Rising Stars, Khan Sports, Baghbanpura Greens, Gaddafi Club, Township Crown, Ghaziabad Sports, Delhi Gymkhana, Wahdat Eaglets, Amir Memorial, Prince Club, Dawn Club, Zafar Memorial, Lakhoder Gymkhana, Shahzad Butt Memorial, Apollo Sports, Lahore Club, Javed Memorial, Township Whites, Nadeem Ghauri Club, Dar Club, Dharampura Gymkhana, Mahboob Park, New Ittefaq, Ravi Park Gymkhana, Chand Memorial, Baqa Jillani Club, City Gymkhana, Shahbaz Memorial, Manawah Gymkhana, Cantt Gymkhana, Ghulam Qadir Memorial.
+The teams qualifying teams are: Mughalpura Whites, Rising Stars, Khan Sports, Baghbanpura Greens, Gaddafi Club, Township Crown, Ghaziabad Sports, Punjab Club, Wahdat Eaglets, Amir Memorial Club, Prince Club, Dawn Club, Zafar Memorial Club, Lakhoder Gymkhana, Shahzad Butt Memorial Club, Apollo Sports, Lahore Club, Javed Memorial Club, Township Whites, Nadeem Ghauri Club, Dar Club, Dharampura Gymkhana, Mahboob Park, New Ittefaq, Ravi Park Gymkhana, Chand Memorial, Baqa Jillani, City Gymkhana, Shahbaz Memorial Club, Manawan Gymkhana, Cantt Gymkhana, Ghulam Qadir Memorial Club.

 Comments